pairshaped/pairshaped.ca/source/blog/meteor-react-teh-gosu-1.html.md

         React.createFactory React.createClass(spec)

 Notice the @ symbol used to declare our Component object?
-CoffeeScript places our code in a clojure so as not to pollute the global namespace.
+CoffeeScript places our code in a closure so as not to pollute the global namespace.
 In Meteor we need to attach our object to the global namespace using this (@ = this.).
 This is a little counter intuitive compared to CommonJS style requires, and maybe some day we'll have a better alternative.